How to Self-Host Everything: A 2026 Beginner's Guide

 Gitea/ForgejoGitHub (private repos)~150 MB

-All of these fit comfortably on a 2 GB VPS.
-Add them one by one, following the same Docker Compose pattern.
+All of these run comfortably on 2 GB RAM.
+Add them one by one.

 Example: Vaultwarden (Password Manager)